MASTER of SCIENCE in NURSING,

 - Completion of BSN degree from a regionally accredited educational institution.

-- Must hold and maintain an unencumbered license to practice as a Registered Nurse in which the student will complete FNP clinical rotations.
+- Must hold and maintain an unencumbered license to practice as a Registered Nurse in a state or territory of the United States in which the student will complete clinical experiences.

 - Minimum of one (1) year of clinical experience preferred but not required.